 Thomas De Hoop

-His previous research focused on impact evaluations and systematic reviews with an emphasis on gender, health, education, and social protection.
-Dr. de Hoop conducted impact evaluations of women’s self-help group programs in India, a gender socialization program in Uganda, malaria education and health insurance programs in Ghana, and water and sanitation programs in Peru.
-He also conducted a systematic review on the effects of women’s self-help groups on women’s empowerment, and a synthesis review of evaluations of UNICEF-supported basic education programs.
+His previous research focused on impact evaluations and systematic reviews with an emphasis on education, early childhood nutrition, gender, health, and social protection.
+Dr. de Hoop conducted impact evaluations of early childhood nutrition programs in Bangladesh, women’s self-help group programs in India, a gender socialization program in Uganda, malaria education and health insurance programs in Ghana, and water and sanitation programs in Peru.
+He also co-authored Campbell systematic reviews on the effects of women’s self-help groups on women’s empowerment, and the effects of vocational and business training programs on women’s labor market outcomes.
 Furthermore, Dr. de Hoop led the design of a strategy for future impact evaluation work in UNICEF’s education office.
 As an evaluation specialist for 3ie in New Delhi, India, Dr. de Hoop was responsible for coordinating the review and quality assurance of 10 impact evaluation grants awarded under the Social Protection Thematic Window.

-Dr. de Hoop has disseminated findings from impact evaluations and systematic reviews to policy makers of DFID, UNICEF, USAID, the Ministry of Foreign Affairs in the Netherlands, and the Bill and Melinda Gates foundation as well as several policy makers from developing country governments and non-governmental organizations.
-Examples include the Ministry of Economic Planning and Development in Malawi, the Department of Education in the Philippines, and BRAC Bangladesh.
+Dr. de Hoop has disseminated findings from impact evaluations and systematic reviews to policy makers of DFID, UNICEF, USAID, and the Bill and Melinda Gates foundation as well as several policy makers from developing country governments and non-governmental organizations.